slackhq/slack-api-docs/methods/groups.open.md

 		"ok": true
 	}

-If the group was already open the response will include `no_op` and `already_open` properties:
+If the private channel was already open the response will include `no_op` and `already_open` properties: